Other than “How do I become a Forbes writer?” the question I get asked more than any other is “Who do I contact at Forbes to become a Forbes writer?”

 - Quora: I want to write (contribute) for forbes.com.
 Anybody know who i should contact and how?

 - 5 Steps to Become a Contributor to Forbes, Mashable, TechCrunch and More

 - How I Grew My Business 1,000% in 12 Months by Becoming a Thought Leader

-Most of the people I’ve been in contact lately who are new contributors were contacted by Forbes and invited to become contributors.
-This is the method I endorse most heavily.
-Do something or write something that will get you noticed by Forbes and let them come to you.
+Most of the people I know who were recently signed up as contributors for Forbes were invited to become contributors.
+This is the method I endorse most heavily–do something or write something that will get you noticed by Forbes and let them come to you.

 I got into the Forbes contributor program because I got an introduction from a friend.
-That’s the best way to get in if you should be so lucky.
+It’s also a great method, if you happen to have that kind of friend.

-However, if you don’t have friends at Forbes, and you’re too gung-ho to wait around for Forbes to notice you, I would contact the editor of your section.
+However, if you don’t have friends at Forbes, and you’re too gung-ho to wait around for Forbes to notice you, then contact the editor of the section you want to write for.
 It’s not too hard to figure out who they are.
 I just did a search on Google for “forbes entrepreneur section editor” and got this:

 I’m no detective, but I’ll give you four guesses as to who the editor of the entrepreneurs section is at Forbes.
 If that’s not the section you want to write for, do a similar search to figure out who the editor is for the section that’s the best fit for you.